Join Us & Get Wine 101 Course 75% Off

 Change in the wine world is slow going.

-So, when the Rioja Consejo Regulador (wine commission) announced a new classification system in 2018, you can bet it was a big –effing– deal!
+So, when the Rioja Consejo Regulador (wine commission) announced a new classification system in 2018, it was a big deal!

 Rioja Wine Classification Changes

-The new system moves Rioja wines away from oak-aging as the primary indication of quality.
+The classification system moved Rioja wines away from oak-aging as the primary indication of quality.
 Instead, wineries are encouraged to champion regional microclimates and singular vineyard sites.

-For those in the know, the new system has similarities to how they do things in Burgundy.
-Our opinion?
-This is going to be a big, positive change for Rioja (and Tempranillo!)
+For those in the know, the system has similarities to how they do things in Burgundy.

 Types of Rioja wines including tinto, blanco, rosado, and espumoso - plus the primary grapes of Tempranillo and Viura (among others) by Wine Folly